|

 Stanford's

-Very Low Frequency group and local educators, have developed inexpensive
+Solar Center and local educators have developed inexpensive

 SID monitors that students can install and use at their local